lusis/Noah/README.md

 (make sure redis is running)

 ## Setup
-Edit `bin/setup` and config/db.rb if you want to point to a different db on your local redis install
+Edit `config/db.yml` if you want to point to a different db on your local redis install.

-_bin/setup_
+   * `RACK_ENV` is honored. production listens on 9291, development 9292, test 9293.
+   * `rake sample` populates the development database
+   * `rake spec` populates the test database

+_rake sample_

 	Creating Host entry for 'localhost'
 	Create Service entry for redis